Lyme disease is a bit of a conundrum. It’s caused by the bite of a deer tick which carry a hardy bacteria.

 Cannabis, particularly the oil, is known to help.
 But of course this is illegal and impossible to get.
 Yet funnily enough if he had been diagnosed with MS he would be able to receive it on prescription.
 The cannabis seems to stop the bacteria from infecting more parts of the body.

-I don’t think the Lyme lessens his sex drive.
+I don’t think the Lyme lessens his sex drive. unless he is having a lyme attack.
 It can make him extremely tired.
 But when we are both in the zone we have exciting and often adventurous sex play.
-If he is too tired to get down and dirty it is important to remind myself it is not because he finds me unattractive.

 Can Lyme be sexually transmitted?
 Still not known.
 There are reports of whole families – parents and their children being infected with the disease but the various governments don’t feel it warrants research.
 Even though the statistics tell us the amount of patients with Lyme Disease gets larger every year.